CHANDMX20/CHANDMX20/README.md

 I work at the intersection of **generative AI, machine learning, bioinformatics, and biomedical data science**, developing computational approaches for complex biological and biomedical data.

-My interests span **toxicology and risk assessment, genomics, microbiome research, histopathology, and healthcare**, with a focus on building models that enable **biological translation, prediction, and data-driven scientific discovery**.
+My interests span **toxicology and risk assessment, genomics, microbiome research, histopathology, and healthcare**, with a focus on building models that enable **biological translation, prediction, mechanistic insight, and data-driven scientific discovery**.

 ---

 ## 🔬 Research Focus

-🧬 **Generative AI for Toxicology & Risk Assessment** Applying generative AI and machine learning to cross-domain biological translation, including ***in vitro → in vivo*** extrapolation, and developing **AI-based virtual control group (VCG)** approaches using treatment → control and control → control translation of clinical pathology profiles and carcinogenicity-study histopathology data — with the broader goal of advancing **NAMs and the 3Rs**.
+### 🧬 Generative AI for Toxicology & Risk Assessment

+Applying **generative AI and machine learning** to cross-domain biological translation, including ***in vitro → in vivo*** extrapolation.

+I am also interested in developing **AI-based virtual control group (VCG)** approaches using **treatment → control** and **control → control** translation of carcinogenicity-study histopathology data, with the broader goal of advancing **New Approach Methodologies (NAMs)** and the **3Rs — Replacement, Reduction, and Refinement**.

-🧪 **AI/ML & Bioinformatics for Biomedical Data**
+### 🧪 AI/ML & Bioinformatics for Biomedical Data

-Developing computational approaches for **high-dimensional biological and biomedical data** across genomics, toxicology, microbiome research, histopathology, and healthcare.
+Developing computational approaches for **high-dimensional biological and biomedical data** across:

+🧬 Genomics · 🦠 Microbiome · 🔬 Histopathology · 🧪 Toxicology · 🏥 Healthcare

-⚙️ **Scalable Computational Research**
+### ⚙️ Scalable Computational Research

-Building reproducible **bioinformatics, statistical, and machine-learning workflows** for predictive modeling, biological analysis, and data-driven scientific decision-making.
+Building reproducible **bioinformatics, statistical, and machine-learning workflows** for biological research, predictive modeling, and large-scale data analysis.

 ---

 # 🌟 Selected Research

-### 🧬 AIVIVE
+## 🧬 AIVIVE

-#### AI-Aided *In Vitro → In Vivo* Extrapolation
+### AI-Aided *In Vitro → In Vivo* Extrapolation

 > A generative AI framework for translating ***in vitro*** transcriptomic responses into synthetic ***in vivo*** profiles for toxicological applications.

-The framework combines **GAN-based cross-domain translation** with biologically informed local optimization to model relationships between experimental systems and evaluate whether generated profiles preserve toxicologically relevant biological information.
+The framework uses **GAN-based cross-domain translation** to model relationships between experimental systems and evaluate whether generated profiles preserve toxicologically relevant biological information.

-**Research themes**
+**🔎 Research themes**
-🧠 Generative AI · 🧬 Transcriptomics · 🔄 IVIVE · 🧪 Toxicology · 📊 Risk Assessment
+`Generative AI` · `GANs` · `IVIVE` · `Transcriptomics` · `Toxicology` · `Risk Assessment`

 💻 **[Explore the repository →](https://github.com/CHANDMX20/AIVIVE)**
 📄 **[Read the publication in *Toxicological Sciences* →](https://doi.org/10.1093/toxsci/kfaf100)**

 ---

-### 🐁 GanCtrl
+## 🐁 GanCtrl

-#### Generative AI for Virtual Control Groups
+### Generative AI for Virtual Control Groups

 > A CVAE-GAN approach for deriving **study-aligned synthetic controls** and exploring AI-enabled virtual control groups in toxicology studies.

-The work investigates generative modeling of control profiles with the broader objective of supporting approaches that can **reduce reliance on concurrent control animals** while maintaining study-relevant biological information.
+The work investigates generative modeling of control profiles with the broader objective of supporting approaches that can **reduce reliance on concurrent control animals** while preserving study-relevant biological information.

-**Research themes**
+**🔎 Research themes**
-🤖 Generative AI · 🧠 CVAE-GAN · 🐁 Virtual Control Groups · 🧪 Toxicology · ♻️ NAMs & 3Rs
+`Generative AI` · `CVAE-GAN` · `Virtual Control Groups` · `Toxicology` · `NAMs` · `3Rs`

 💻 **[Explore the repository →](https://github.com/CHANDMX20/GanCtrl)**
 📄 **[Read the publication in *Toxicological Sciences* →](https://doi.org/10.1093/toxsci/kfag099)**